siddh30/siddh30/README.md

-I am aslo a Kaggle expert and love contributing the community.</br>
+I am aslo a Kaggle expert and love contributing to the community.</br>
 https://www.kaggle.com/siddharthmandgi